Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Pipeline.md

 - Parameters not supported in operation

 **Solutions:**
-1. Check parameter names match documentation
+1. Check parameter names against the endpoint's schema in the [Swagger UI / API reference](#operation-and-parameter-reference)
 2. Verify parameter value types (string, number, boolean)
-3. Review operation's available parameters
-4. Test parameters manually first
+3. Test the same parameters by calling the endpoint directly first

 ---